HL7/fhir-mdi-ig/input/pagecontent/best_practices.md

 ### Certification
 Agencies and jurisdictions have a range of requirements for certification of information during the process of collecting and exchanging MDI data.
 Typically, a forensic toxicology diagnostic report will be considered certified when the final version is sent.
 A document bundle sent from an MDI CMS to an EDRS can use the status data element to indicate preliminary or final and certified.

-This MDI specification provides opportunities on most profiles for naming the responsible party.
+This MDI FHIR IG provides opportunities on most profiles for naming the responsible party.
 The legal nature of certification is a business requirement to be assigned by each agency or jurisdiction implementing this specification.

 The Composition - MDI and EDRS author and attester are required and are the individual who will be listed as the certifier on the death certificate.